luyadev/luya.io/docs/guide/ngrest/model.md

 This will automatically enable the options to add content for all languages to each field and returns the content for the current active language when returning the data from the model in the frontend.

-When casting a field as i18n it will save the multi lingual data in JSON format in the database.
+When casting a field as i18n it will save the multi-lingual data in JSON format in the database.

 ::: warning
 All i18n fields must be type of varchar or even better as text in the database as it is JSON encodes the input array in the database table field.
 Which mostly requires more then 255 chars.